fermyon/developer/content/spin/v3/go-components.md

   return nil
  })
 }

-// main function must be included for the compiler but is not executed. func main() {}
 ```

 The manifest for a Redis application must contain the address of the Redis instance.
 This is set at the application level: